carljmosca/k3s-on-centos7/README.md

 firewall-cmd --reload
 ```

 The next command should download the script which installs k3s.
-A parameter is included which will prevent the installation of Traefik, the default ingress because the nginx ingress is installed in a later step.
+A parameter is included which will prevent the installation of Traefik, the default ingress, because the nginx ingress is installed in a later step.
 ```
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --no-deploy traefik" sh
 ```